jimniels/blog/src/client/postz/2021-08-06-browsers-and-representation.md

-# Miscellaneous Thoughts on Browsers and Representation
+# Browsers and Representation

+**Disclaimer**: these are mostly thoughts I’m thinking out loud with no real coherence or point to drive home.
+Writing it all is a way to question what I actually believe myself in this piece, if anything.

+---

 > [the web] is for everyone.
 Not just for everyone to consume, but for everyone to make. — [Jeremy Keith](https://adactio.com/journal/18337)